open-telemetry/opentelemetry-specification/specification/package-layout.md

 This documentation serves to document the "look and feel" of a basic layout for OpenTelemetry projects.
 This package layout is intentionally generic and it doesn't try to impose a language specific package structure.

 ## API Package
-Here is a proposed generic package structure for Public API package.
+Here is a proposed generic package structure for OpenTelemetry API package.

 ### `/metrics`

-This directory describes the Metrics API that can be used to record application Metrics.
+This directory describes the Metrics API that can be used to record application metrics.

 ### `/resources`